Chapter 1: Core Concepts

 • "close_sell": Closes all open short positions for the specified symbol.
 The size parameter is ignored.

 • "close_all": Closes all open positions (both long and short) for the specified symbol.
+For MetaTrader, this also deletes any pending orders for that same symbol.
 The size parameter is ignored.

 4.4 In-Depth: `size`